Rahimullah-Sadiqi/leadership-promotion/README.md

 - [x] this is a checked box
 - [x] this is a checked box </del>

-This formatting for DEL looks off
+This formatting for DEL looks off good
 - <del></del>

 ---